Lega Toscana

 Lega Toscana (League Tuscany), whose complete name is Lega Toscana per Salvini Premier (League Tuscany for Salvini Premier), is a regionalist political party active in Tuscany.
-Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and has been the regional section of Lega per Salvini Premier (LSP) in Tuscany since 2020.
+Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and became the regional section of Lega per Salvini Premier (LSP) in Tuscany since 2020.

-The party is currently led by pro-tempore commissioner Luca Baroncini.
+The party is currently led by Luca Baroncini.